kubedb/docs/docs/guides/mariadb/initialization/git-sync.md

     --from-file=known_hosts=/tmp/known_hosts
 ```

-The following YAML manifest provides an example of a `MariaDB` object configured to use `git-sync` with a private Git repository:
+The following YAML manifest provides an example of a `MariaDB` resource configured to use `git-sync` with a private Git repository:

 ```yaml
 apiVersion: kubedb.com/v1